Kazakh leader to seek second term in snap election | Politics

 Tokayev also proposed holding snap parliamentary elections early next year in the oil-rich Central Asian nation.
 The move follows the sidelining of Tokayev's predecessor and former patron Nursultan Nazarbayev amid violent unrest this year and a subsequent constitutional referendum held by Tokayev.

-The $53 billion rainy-day fund accumulates a large share of revenue from Kazakhstan's dominant oil and mining sectors which it invests in foreign currencies and securities.
+The $53 billion rainy-day fund gathers a large share of revenue from Kazakhstan's dominant oil and mining sectors which it invests in foreign currencies and securities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)